-I recently tried Nytol One-A-Night, a popular anti-histamine over the counter sleeping pill.
+I recently tried Nytol One-A-Night, which is a popular anti-histamine over the counter sleeping pill.

-Two weeks ago, I also tested Nytol Herbal, so I’ll be comparing the effectiveness of both in this review.
+I also tested Nytol Herbal not long ago, so I’ll be comparing the effectiveness of both in this review.

 I know from experience that anti-histamine sleeping pills work well for me, so there was more of a chance of a placebo effect.
 But I’ll try to give as unbiased an account as possible.